 [Section 177D inserted: No. 44 of 2022 s.
 18.]

+177E.
+Transitional provisions for Liquor Control Amendment (Banned Drinkers Register) Act 2023 (Sch.
+1E)

+Schedule 1E sets out transitional provisions relating to amendments made to this Act by the Liquor Control Amendment (Banned Drinkers Register) Act 2023.

+[Section 177E inserted: No. 25 of 2023 s.
+18.]

 178. Review of Act

-(1) The Minister shall carry out, or cause to be carried out, a review of the operation of this Act (other than amendments made to the Act by the Liquor Control Amendment (Protected Entertainment Precincts) Act 2022) as soon as is practicable after the expiration of 5 years from the commencement of the Liquor Control Amendment Act 2018 section 68, and in the course or as a consequence of such review the Minister shall consider and have regard to —
+(1) The Minister shall carry out, or cause to be carried out, a review of the operation of this Act (other than amendments made to the Act by the Liquor Control Amendment (Protected Entertainment Precincts) Act 2022 or the Liquor Control Amendment (Banned Drinkers Register) Act 2023) as soon as is practicable after the expiration of 5 years from the commencement of the Liquor Control Amendment Act 2018 section 68, and in the course or as a consequence of such review the Minister shall consider and have regard to —

 (a) the effectiveness of the operations of the licensing authority; and